-Political culture in the US has shown few instances of policy-making driven by a sense of social connectedness and mutual obligations.
+Political culture in the US has shown few instances of policymaking driven by a sense of social connectedness and mutual obligations.
 The solidarity required to recognize and pursue a public good, as opposed to defend negative freedoms, has been in short supply.
 While universal health care featured as an ambition of the Progressive Movement at the beginning of the 20th century, it was not until President Johnson's Great Society that Medicaid and Medicare brought public health care to key disadvantaged groups, specifically the poor and the elderly.
-Since then, few comprehensive health care initiatives have been pursued and none has succeeded.
-Instead, the increasing commercialization of health care financing and delivery since the 1980s has taken health care reform in the opposite direction, pushed by the political muscle of the insurance and pharmaceutical industries and culminating in hospital takeovers by Wall Street investors.
+Since then, few comprehensive health care initiatives have been pursued and none has succeeded.8 Instead, the increasing commercialization of health care financing and delivery since the 1980s has taken health care reform in the opposite direction, pushed by the political muscle of the insurance and pharmaceutical industries and culminating in hospital takeovers by Wall Street investors.
 Health care has become a private purchasing "choice," publicly traded on the stock market.

-In a system characterized by insurers seeking to avoid risk and expenditures, by policyholders expecting to insure against actuarial risk, by employers passing costs on to employees, and by public programs shifting responsibility to private contractors, it seems utopian to expect any form of agreement on how to ensure that everyone receives the care they need.
-Yet as mainstream political discourse and policy-making have eschewed the notion of solidarity, the repercussions of this approach, measured in human lives and financial costs, have become increasingly visible.
+In a system characterized by insurers seeking to avoid risk and costs, by policyholders expecting to be assessed on actuarial risk and insured mainly against catastrophic events, by employers passing costs on to employees, and by public programs shifting responsibility to private contractors, it seems utopian to expect an agreement on how to ensure that everyone receives the care they need.
+Yet as mainstream political discourse and policymaking have eschewed the notion of solidarity, the repercussions of this approach, measured in human lives and financial costs, have become increasingly visible.